AlexanderIbrahim1/kettle/README.md

-# mini-qiskit
+# kettle

-Mini-qiskit is a C++20 header-only library for simulating quantum circuits.
+Kettle is a C++20 header-only library for simulating quantum circuits.
 No external dependencies are needed, although Catch2 is used for unit testing.

 Some of the main features: